This page contains my personal thoughts on the RL28 and

 simply be lifted from the boat and taken to the outboard dealer for service.
 They also

-cost half that of the diesel and weigh much less which is important with motor located
+cost a third that of the diesel and weigh much less which is important with motor located

 near the transom.
 The disadvantage of the outboard is the poor fuel consumption, shorter